 Basically, what I’m trying to say is that this is a whole new way to eat chicken meatballs nestled in a creamy chipotle butter chicken sauce.
 You can make the chicken meatballs ahead of time, bake, and pop them into the freezer to make this meal even quicker on weeknights.
 Then you just have to defrost them and pop them right into the sauce which should make dinner smooth as can be.

-Serve these however you like; I’m willing to bet that even pasta would work here!
+Serve these however you like!
+We like them over basmati rice, but I’m willing to bet that even pasta would work here!

 - 1 large egg